jimmy-nguyen-cal/Travel-Insurance-Predictions-/README.md

 # About the Project

-## Short Description of Your Project and Objectives:
+## Short Description of Your Project and Objectives

 A travel agency in India has engaged our group to devise a model for predicting sales of coronavirus (COVID) related travel insurance based on a set of commonly collected personal attributes.
 The travel agency has seen greatly reduced sales during the pandemic and now that travel is resuming feels compelled to offer COVID related travel insurance in order to stay relevant in the post-pandemic marketplace.
 The agency would like to analyze the risks associated with making any financial commitments at a time when revenues are low as any additional financial burden on the agency could be devastating.